 This is a question that humanity is having to embrace more frequently as our lifestyles continue to become more immersive with technology.
-No longer is it just a case of passing down the dusty box of photos from one generation to the next, now we have to comprehend digital storage solutions and the possibility that if we suddenly die – our assets may be lost forever if we don’t have an effective digital estate plan in place.
-We should all take responsibility of the unappreciable nature of life, and make sure this small administrative detail has the tick in the box.
-More and more of us are now having to face the reality of this issue in the event of a loved one’s death and we can personally make sure we have our shit together with a few steps when you next get some spare time.
+No longer is it simply a case of passing down the dusty box of photos from one generation to the next—Now we have to comprehend digital storage solutions and the possibility that if we suddenly die, our digital assets may be lost forever if we don’t have an effective digital estate plan in place.
+We should all take personal responsibility for the unpredictable nature of life, and ensure this small administrative detail has the tick in the box.
+More and more of us are now facing the reality of this issue in the event of a loved one’s death, but we can personally ensure that we have our own shit together with a few steps discussed here today, ready to be tackled when you next get some spare time.

-Research on this subject is fairly recent, and various figures have been thrown around, with an average price estimate in the tens of thousands often placed on an individual’s digital estate value.
-But cost isn’t so important right now, if you have any digital assets that mean something to you and you think that is worth protecting, then read on.
+Research on this subject is relatively recent, and various figures have been thrown around, regarding the average value of an individual’s digital estates—An estimate in the tens of thousands is often thrown around if you’re ever seeking the current estimate of the typical individual’s digital estate assets.
+But the cost isn’t so important right now—If you have any digital assets that mean something to you and you think that is worth protecting, then read on.

 Firstly, what is your offline storage plan?
-Do you have numerous hard-drives with photos, movies and other miscellaneous content laying around?
+Do you have many hard drives with photos, movies and other miscellaneous content laying around?
 Perhaps it’s time for some digital spring cleaning!
 Grab yourself a few hard-drives and begin to organise your data.
-Not only is organising your files a good idea for the systematic benefits but it means your loved ones won’t have to go through the hardship of organising your digital administrative mess in the event of the worst.
+Not only is organising your files a good idea for the regular benefits on offer, but it means your loved ones won’t have to go through the hardship of organising your digital administrative mess in the event of the worst.

 The person bestowed with the responsibility of executing your digital estate plan.
 This is somebody you would declare on your will.
 (I would suggest seeking legal council in the specifics of this advice, as this will vary from country to country.)
-Here our will will contain the passwords, plan and the authority to unlock the entirety of your digital estate online and offline.
+Here our will shall contain the passwords, methods, and authority to unlock the entirety of your digital estate online and offline.

-Creating a list to guide your executor through the motions is highly advisable, as there is nobody more knowledgable to the ins and outs of your digital assets than you.
-No need to write a book, simply make a numbered check list outlining the fundamental guidance of locating all your digital content.
+Creating a list to guide your executor through the motions is highly advisable, as there is nobody more knowledgeable about the ins and outs of your digital assets than you.
+No need to write a book, simply make a numbered checklist outlining the fundamental steps of locating and accessing your digital inventory.

 - Personal Computer: Can be assessed with password: (Foxdown17)